Calculator/Resources/NC Paycheck Calculator: Complete Guide to North Carolina Pay

 Federal Tax Impact on NC Paychecks

 Federal income tax withholding depends on your income level, filing status, and W-4 allowances.
 The federal tax system uses progressive brackets, meaning higher earners pay higher rates on their top dollars of income.
 For 2025, the federal tax brackets range from 10% to 37%.
+For help with your W-4 form, see our North Carolina W-4 Form Guide.
+Current federal tax information is available at the Internal Revenue Service website.

 Additionally, all North Carolina employees pay federal FICA taxes:

-• Social Security tax: 6.2% on wages up to $168,600 (2025 limit)
+• Social Security tax: 6.2% on wages up to $168,600 (2025 limit) - Social Security Administration

 • Medicare tax: 1.45% on all wages